Juan Miguel Zubiri: Senate President (2022–2024)

 On May 20, 2024, Zubiri resigned as Senate President and was abruptly succeeded by Senator Francis Escudero.
 It was revealed that 15 senators voted to oust Zubiri as Senate President, while seven senators voted to retain him, and the two-member minority bloc abstained.
 In his farewell address, Zubiri emphasized his support for the independence of his colleagues and attributed his departure to not following higher authorities' instructions, stating his commitment to the Senate's integrity.

 Describing himself as a conservative lawyer, Zubiri opposed the Adolescent Pregnancy Prevention Bill believing its comprehensive sex education would encourage early sexual exploration among children.

+20th Congress (2025–2028)

+Upon the opening of the 20th Congress in July 2025, Zubiri was named as a deputy minority leader by returning Senator Tito Sotto, who was elected as the new Minority Floor Leader.
+Following the election of Sotto as Senate President on September 8, 2025, he was named as the Majority Floor Leader, replacing Joel Villanueva.
+On May 11, 2026, he voted to abstain in the Senate President election that saw Alan Peter Cayetano installed as Senate President.
+As a result, he relinquished his position as Majority Floor Leader and became part of the independent bloc.
+He regained the position of Majority Floor Leader of 3 June 2026, upon the election of Sherwin Gatchalian as Senate President Pro Tempore and Acting Senate President.
+He continued to serve as Majority Floor Leader upon the election of Gatchalian as Senate President on 17 June 2026.